RealHarshThakur/supercontroller/README.md

 ## Use case
 Useful for common operations that need to be performed across multiple clusters for an API-group.
 For example-
 * Create a global view in a single datastore
-* Process CR for quota, accounting, etc per tenant
+* Process CRs for quota accounting-like use-cases